I went back to the area with the Big Cave in it to see if I could find more caves and interesting spots. I was successful.

 It is far from uncommon for a tree to be seemingly growing straight out of the rocks, or at least on a precariously small amount of dirt on the rocks.
 But, to see a tree of this size doing that is pretty rare.

-This was from a huge madrone tree.
-The Pacific Northwest (and down to Central California) is the only place on Earth where madrones grow and they are unique tree.
+These are from playing with the pre-shot color filter and are from a huge madrone tree.
+The west coast of the US (and a little bit of Canada) is the only place on Earth where madrones grow and they are unique and really interesting tree.

 Leaves were turning while I was there in early October.